0xTheProDev/Operational-Transformation/packages/quill/README.md

 ## Testing

-We don't have any Unit Test Suite for `@otjs/monaco`.
-Please refer to root [README](https://github.com/0xTheProDev/Operational-Transformation/blob/main/README.md) for details regarding Integration Test Suite that concerns monaco.
+We don't have any Unit Test Suite for `@otjs/quill`.
+Please refer to root [README](https://github.com/0xTheProDev/Operational-Transformation/blob/main/README.md) for details regarding Integration Test Suite that concerns quill.

 ## Reporting a Bug